-Basically, you place a first goalscorer bet at Betred in the “first goalscorer” market for that particular football match.
-You then place a lay bet on your player in the “first goalscorer” market at the exchange.
+LAYING: Place a lay bet on your player in the “first goalscorer” market at the exchange.

-If your player scores the first goal of the match, then scores another goal, the bookmaker will payout at double the odds.
-If your player scores a hat-trick, you get paid out at treble odds.
+If your player scores the first goal of the match, then scores another goal, the bookmaker will pay out at double the odds.
+This is Double Delight or DD.

 - First goalscorer pays out at 2/1

-- Payout for 2nd goal is 4/1
+- The payout for 2nd goal is 4/1

 - Payout for 3rd goal is 6/1

 You need a solid bankroll in place to handle the variance.

-For example, on a £25 stake your qualifying loss should not exceed Â£5.
+For example, a Â£25 stake, your qualifying loss should not exceed Â£5.

-When backing £25 on a 5.50/6.00 shot, the back bet would return Â£112.50 if your selection scores first.
-Therefore, lay £22.50 at 6.0 odds at Smarkets for a liability of £112.50.
+Backing Â£25 on 5.5/6.0, the back bet would return Â£112.50 if your selection scores first.
+So, lay Â£22.50 at 6.0 odds at Smarkets for liability of Â£112.50.

 Now let’s look at some possible outcomes:

-1. If your player does not score first Â£3 qualifying loss, which includes Â£2.50 loss and £0.50 of commission at Smarkets on your winning lay bet.
+- Your player does not score first Â£3 qualifying loss, which includes Â£2.50 loss and Â£0.50 Smarkets commission on your winning lay bet.

-- Â If your player scores first and then scores second, you’ve made Â£112.50 profit. if your player completes the hat-trick, the total profit is Â£225.
+- Â If your player scores first and then scores second, you’ve made Â£112.50 profit.
+So, if the player completes the hat-trick, the total profit is Â£225.

 You will incur qualifying losses until DDHH triggers.
-However, this offer is mathematically sound over the long-term if you stick to good odds matches.
+But, DDHH is mathematically sound over the long-term with a sensible betting strategy.

-There is no minimum or maximum stake for DDHH, but Betfred pay out bonus winnings up to Â£6,000 per match.
+There is no minimum or maximum stake for DDHH, but Betfred pays out bonus winnings up to Â£6,000 per match.

-Underlay: Consider laying slightly less than a standard lay at the exchange.
-Then if your player scores first but doesnâ€™t score again, the underlay lowers your qualifying loss is reduced.
+Underlay: Consider laying less than a standard lay at the exchange.
+If your player scores first but doesnâ€™t score again, the underlay lowers your qualifying loss.

-Don’t chase the profit: Stick to the 20% qualifying loss benchmark for each bet.
+Don’t chase the profit: Stick to a 20% qualifying loss benchmark for each bet.
 Do not alter your strategy because youÂ thinkÂ a particular playerÂ mightÂ score lots of goals.
-The likelihood of a player being the first goalscorer is already priced in to the odds.
+The odds reflect the chance of a player scoring first.

 Some great examples of DDHH triggering over the years include: